 • Ristretto: A shorter, more concentrated shot of espresso.
 It is made using the same amount of coffee as for espresso but with a shorter preparation time of about 10 seconds, which results in less water being used than for an espresso, finally resulting in a more intense coffee flavor.

-• Lungo: A "long" espresso, brewed over longer period of time using more water, creating a larger and more diluted espresso shot but still stronger than drip coffee.
+• Lungo: A "long" espresso, brewed over a longer period of time using more water, creating a larger and more diluted espresso shot but still stronger than drip coffee.

 Espresso is the Main Ingredient of Other Coffees

-Espresso serves as basis for many other popular coffee drinks, especially those that incorporate milk or cream (or even ice cream).
+Espresso serves as the basis for many other popular coffee drinks, especially those that incorporate milk or cream (or even ice cream).
 Some of the most well-known drinks include:

 • Caffè Latte: Espresso with steamed milk and a small amount of milk foam on top.